Build Your Financial House for a Secure Future

 Saving for College

-Common vehicles for college savings is the 529 plan.
+A common vehicle for college savings is the 529 plan.
 These are federally tax-advantaged accounts with some state tax deductibility depending on your residence and are to be explicitly used for higher education.

 And with the Tax Cut and Jobs Act of 2017, federal rules allow 529 plans to cover “qualified higher education expense includes expenses for tuition in connection with enrollment or attendance at an elementary or secondary public, private, or religious school.”

-The other common vehicle is a regular after-tax investment account which has the highest degree of flexibility but without the tax advantages.
+The other common vehicle is a regular after-tax investment account which has the highest degree of flexibility.
+But without the tax advantages.

-Savings and Investing
+Additional Savings and Investments

 If you don’t have children or are not considering paying for college, then the next room to consider on this floor is after-tax savings.

-As you know, your retirement savings generally cannot be accessed without penalty until you are 59 ½ except for some Roth accounts.
+As you know, your retirement savings generally cannot be accessed without a penalty until you are 59 ½ except for some Roth accounts.

 Because these assets will hopefully accumulate significantly, tax efficiency should be a consideration in your investment portfolio.

 You will be taxed on investment earnings whether or not you withdraw from these accounts, so you’ll want to consider what types of investments to hold in these versus your retirement accounts.

 Your bond fund allocation is best kept in your retirement accounts.
 As with everything, this can depend upon your specific financial situation.

-Tax increases will likely impact you as you build up from the foundation so you should always ask yourself “how will this affect my tax situation?”
+Tax increases will likely impact you as you build up from the foundation.
+So always ask yourself “how will this affect my tax situation?”